morris-frank/uva-rl-reproducibility/docs/index.md

 #### $$\epsilon$$-decay

 $$\epsilon$$-decay is another commonly used best practice.
 It employs an $$\epsilon$$-greedy strategy, but with a linear decay of its parameter $$\epsilon$$.
 This decrease is stopped when $$\epsilon$$ reaches some minimal value such as $$0.05$$.
 This allows for more _exploration_ in the beginning (actually complete randomness in the absolute beginning), which is necessary in the case of scarce rewards, and more _exploitation_ later on, allowing for better convergence of the state action values using a closer-to-optimal policy.

-## Implementation

-We want to experiment with the differences in using semi- vs full-gradient in Deep TD-learning.
-For this we build a simple neural network in PyTorch as our value function approximator.
-We always use the same network architecture as we just need a network which is capable enough to represent our value functions.
-As the the environments we are going to use are all rather simple we stick to the same network layout for simplicity.
-Input is the state description.
-If the state space is discrete, we use one-hot-encoding.
-Then we have one linear layer with 128 hidden units, a ReLU activation, and an output layer with one neuron for each action.
-For optimization We use the [Adam optimizer](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/).

-For each experiment we have to set a learning rate $$\alpha$$, a discount factor $$\gamma$$, and the speed of the $$\epsilon$$ decay.
-The memory for the experience replay is always fixed to 10k elements and a batch size of 64 is used for the SGD.

 ## Environments